typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 # DC/OS Installation

-The following guide will outline the steps to deploy and run ConductR as a framework within DC/OS.
+The following guide will outline the steps to deploy and run ConductR as a framework within [DC/OS](https://dcos.io/).

-This guide presumes RHEL/CentOS or Debian nodes.
-Those using [Mesosphere's AWS CloudFormation templates](https://dcos.io/docs/1.7/administration/installing/cloud/aws/) should refer to the [DC/OS CloudFormation Installation](#DC/OS-CloudFormation-Installation) section for EC2 specific instructions.

 ## Prerequisite

 * An existing, working DC/OS 1.8 cluster.
-The installation and setup of DC/OS cluster is outside of the scope of this guide.
+The [installation and setup of DC/OS](https://dcos.io/install/) cluster is outside of the scope of this guide.
 * A working installation of Marathon in the DC/OS cluster is required to deploy ConductR into the DC/OS cluster.
 * A working installation of DC/OS CLI tools successfully authenticated against the DC/OS cluster.
-* A working bastion host with access to the DC/OS cluster's network is required to securely load and run ConductR bundles.

-## Bastion host setup

-The bastion host is a secured system of your choosing for the purpose of loading and running ConductR bundles.
-It is on the bastion host that we will install and run the [[ConductR CLI|CLI]].
-Therefore the bastion host needs access to the ConductR Control API on port 9005 for the cluster nodes.

-If the bastion cannot access bundle artifacts from your own builds, you will need to copy your bundles to the bastion host in order to deploy your application bundles using the [[ConductR CLI|CLI]].

 ## Deploy ConductR into DC/OS cluster